Loading...

 How to consume black tea, cookie without glucose spikes

-Opt for cookies made with whole grains or those labeled as low-sugar or sugar-free to reduce the impact on your blood sugar levels.
+Opt for cookies made with whole grains like oats or whole wheat, which can moderate the impact on blood sugar.

 Stay Hydrated